cdktf/cdktf-provider-snowflake/docs/scimIntegration.go.md

 Specifies whether to enable or disable the synchronization of a user password from an Okta SCIM client as part of the API request to Snowflake.

+This property is not supported for Azure SCIM.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/scim_integration#sync_password ScimIntegration#sync_password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.0/docs/resources/scim_integration#sync_password ScimIntegration#sync_password}

 ---